GoogleCloudPlatform/functions-framework-dotnet/docs/testing.md

 the same builder it's called on, so you can chain method calls easily.

-Alternatively, you can decorate a type with the `FunctionTestStartupAttribute` to specify the startup classes to use, and call `FunctionTestServerBuilder.MaybeUseFunctionsStartupsFromAttributes` to apply the startup classes.
-This is called automatically in the `FunctionTestBase<TFunction>` parameterless constructor, using the test class itself - so adding the `FunctionTestStartupAttribute` to the test class is the simplest way of configuring startups in those tests.
+Alternatively, you can decorate a type with the `FunctionsStartupAttribute` to specify the startup classes to use, and call `FunctionTestServerBuilder.MaybeUseFunctionsStartupsFromAttributes` to apply the startup classes.
+This is called automatically in the `FunctionTestBase<TFunction>` parameterless constructor, using the test class itself - so adding the `FunctionsStartupAttribute` to the test class is the simplest way of configuring startups in those tests.
+If all your tests in a test project will need the same set of test startup classes, you can specify those startup classes by applying `FunctionsStartupAttribute` to the test assembly instead of individual tests.
+Note that if *any* startup classes are detected on either the test class or the test assembly, these will replace *all* of the startup classes from the production code.

 The `FunctionTestServerBuilder.UseFunctionsFrameworkConsoleLogging`
 method can be used to enable console logging in addition to the